asdfo123/asdfo123/README.md

 </p>

 - 🔭 Introduction: I’m currently studying at Harbin Institute of Technology @Weihai, majoring in **Software Engineering**.
-- 🏅 Accomplishments: I have won 🥈\*1, 🥉\*1 from ICPC-Regional and 🥉\*1 from CCSP, as an Competitive Programming (CP) player (OIer/ACMer).
+- 🏅 Accomplishments: I have won 🥉\*1 from ICPC EC-Final, 🥈\*1, 🥉\*1 from ICPC-Regional and 🥉\*1 from CCSP, as an Competitive Programming (CP) player (OIer/ACMer).
 In addition, I have won 🥈 from CodeCraft2024, a contest focusing on optimizing real-world problems.
 - 🌱 Interests: I’m currently learning Python, Pytorch, knowledge of NLP and application of LLMs.
 - ⚡ Fun fact: I have learnt Cantonese for more than 200 days on Duolingo!
 - 😄 For detailed information, please refer to my <a href="https://github.com/asdfo123/asdfo123/blob/main/CV_Xinye_Li.pdf">CV</a> and my <a href="https://asdfo123.github.io">personal website</a>. </p>